stefanhans/client-go/examples/read-yaml-configuration-deployment/README.md

 >   (optional) absolute path to the kubeconfig file (default "$HOME/.kube/config")
 >

-You should see an output like the following:
+You should see outputs like the following:

 ```
 Create deployment "nginx-deployment"